zixinzh/homepage/index.md

 <br> We develop Thompson sampling-based algorithms and minimax lower bounds for cascading bandits and its linear generalization.
  </li>

-<li> 06/2021: began to work as a research fellow with Prof. Vincent Y.&thinsp;F. Tan and Prof. Wang Chi Cheung.
+<li> 06/2021: Began to work as a research fellow with Prof. Vincent Y.&thinsp;F. Tan and Prof. Wang Chi Cheung.
  </li>

 </ul>